 Making decisions about your future is stressful.
 Everyone seems to have a different opinion and it can be tempting to just follow the people closest to you.
 However, that could be a big mistake, because your future isn’t "one-size-fits-all".

-We sat down with our apprentice, Beth Thorley to get her take on our apprentice program.
+We sat down with our apprentice, Beth Thorley to get her take on our apprenticeship program.

-If you’re motivated, sociable, ambitious and hardworking, or alternatively looking for someone like this for your business, you’ll want to consider this.
+If you’re motivated, sociable, ambitious and hardworking, or alternatively looking for someone like this for your business, you’ll want to consider an apprentice.

 What drew you to an apprenticeship?